 You can show/hide most of these components from the Options menu or using the context menus.

-Using the command line you can type and execute any shell command.
-Depending on what file panel is active, the command is executed either on the local machine (if the local panel is active) or on remote server (if the remote panel is active).
+Using the command line, you can type and execute any shell command.
+Depending on which file panel is active, the command is executed either on the local machine (if the local file panel is active) or on remote server (if the remote file panel is active).
 You can easily see this from the prompt on the left side of the command line.
 Symbol

 > indicates local command, while symbol